Bordeaux is one of the most interesting places to visit in Europe, but it isn’t exactly a budget-friendly destination.

 The best is to find a restaurant that serves a lunch menu (menu midi) which will include an appetizer, a main dish, and a dessert for anywhere between 11 and 14 euros (tax in, small tip optional as the locals rarely tip).
 Coffee will be an extra, but tap water and bread are included.

 The lunch menu options are easy to find.
 Look for black chalkboards with Entrée-Plat-Dessert offers.
-For quality inexpensive lunch check out:

 Bordeaux is famous for its many gastronomic restaurants, however, they could get pricey.
 For budget options look for a dinner menu at bistros and brasseries.

 Another popular option is L’Entrecot, near the Office of Tourism, a chain restaurant with amazingly nice entrecote meat served under their secret sauce.
-For 19 euros you get a green salad with walnuts and a portion of fantastic entrecote with unlimited high-quality French fries.
+For 22 euros you get a green salad with walnuts and a portion of fantastic entrecote with unlimited high-quality French fries.
 There are no other items on the menu except for two brands of red wine, dessert, and coffee which are extra.

-If you don’t need a proper dinner, start with an apero, a local aperitif tradition.
-For example, at one of these places – 3 Squares for an Apero in Bordeaux.
+If you don’t need a proper dinner, start with an apéro, a local aperitif tradition.
+For example, at one of these places – 3 Squares for an Apéro in Bordeaux.

 Continue through the evening at a local bar – taste wines and finger foods – cheese boards, cold cuts or foie-gras.
-How about a Spanish bar in Bordeaux with Real Spanish Tapas?
+Remember that dinner starts after 7 pm.

 Find more local restaurant recommendations in my article here.